-Gain on disposal of property and equipment, net of approximately \$0.5 million during the first quarter of fiscal year 2015 related to two real estate properties sold.
-There were no such property sales during the first quarter of fiscal year 2016.
+Gain on disposal of property and equipment of approximately \$0.2 million during the second quarter and first six months of fiscal year 2016 related to two real estate properties sold.
+Three properties were sold for a gain of approximately \$0.5 million during the first six months of fiscal year 2015.

-Interest and other income was insignificant for the first quarters of fiscal years 2016 and 2015.
+Interest and other income was insignificant for both the second quarters and first six months of fiscal years 2016 and 2015.
 We expect interest and other income to remain consistent with fiscal year 2015 levels for the remainder of fiscal year 2016.

-As a result of the foregoing, income before income taxes was approximately \$5.0 million for the first quarter of fiscal year 2016 versus approximately \$6.9 million for the first quarter of fiscal year 2015.
+As a result of the foregoing, income before income taxes was approximately \$13.5 million for the second quarter of fiscal year 2016 versus approximately \$27.4 million for the second quarter of fiscal year 2015.
+Income from continuing operations before income taxes was approximately \$18.5 million for the first six months of fiscal year 2016 versus approximately \$34.2 million for the first six months of fiscal year 2015.

-Our effective tax rate was 30.4% and 35.2% for the first quarters of fiscal years 2016 and 2015, respectively.
-The reduction in the effective tax rate primarily relates to a change in the apportionment of income to certain states and the impact of noncontrolling interests.
+Our effective tax rate was 33.3% and 31.7% for the second quarters of fiscal years 2016 and 2015, respectively, and 32.6% and 32.4% for the first six months of fiscal years 2016 and 2015, respectively.
+The fluctuation in the effective tax rate primarily relates to the impact of noncontrolling interests.
 We expect our effective tax rate to approximate 30-35% (gross of noncontrolling interests) in future periods.

-As a result of the foregoing, net income was approximately \$3.5 million for the first quarter of fiscal year 2016 versus approximately \$4.4 million for the first quarter of fiscal year 2015.
+As a result of the foregoing, net income was approximately \$9.0 million for the second quarter of fiscal year 2016 versus approximately \$18.7 million for the second quarter of fiscal year 2015.
+Net income was approximately \$12.5 million for the six months of fiscal year 2016 versus approximately \$23.2 million for the first six months of fiscal year 2015.

-Income related to noncontrolling interests was approximately \$0.6 million and approximately \$0.5 million during the first quarters of fiscal years 2016 and 2015, respectively.
+Income related to noncontrolling interests was approximately \$0.9 million and approximately \$2.3 million during the second quarters of fiscal years 2016 and 2015, respectively, and was approximately \$1.5 million and approximately \$2.9 million during the first six months of fiscal years 2016 and 2015, respectively.
 These amounts represent the owners' (other than us) share of the income or loss of NuGen, One Earth and Future Energy.

-As a result of the foregoing, net income attributable to REX common shareholders for the first quarter of fiscal year 2016 was approximately \$2.8 million, a decrease of approximately \$1.1 million from approximately \$3.9 million for the first quarter of fiscal year 2015.
+As a result of the foregoing, net income attributable to REX common shareholders for the second quarter of fiscal year 2016 was approximately \$8.2 million, a decrease of approximately \$8.2 million from approximately \$16.4 million for the second quarter of fiscal year 2015.
+Net income attributable to REX common shareholders for the first six months of fiscal year 2016 was approximately \$11.0 million, a decrease of approximately \$9.3 million from approximately \$20.3 million for the first six months of fiscal year 2015.
+The decreases from fiscal year 2015 periods primarily relate to the sale of Patriot in fiscal year 2015.